Improve Your Credit Score

 Track Spending

 Like credit cards, spending on a debit card is easy to track.
-You can see your transactions almost in real time, so you always know how much money you have.
+You can see your transactions almost in real-time, so you always know how much money you have.

 No Effect

-Part of your credit score is based on utilization, how much of your credit you are using.
+Part of your credit score is based on utilization, and how much of your credit you are using.
 If you charge up your credit cards, it hurts your utilization and thus your credit score.
 Using a debit card does not affect your credit score.

 If you have $10,000 in your account and spend $8,000, it won’t matter to your score.